BTS Skytrain: Saint Louis (S4) infill station – Silom Line (2021)

-In 2018, it was decided to finally build the missing Saint Louis (S4) station (originally named Sueksa Wittaya), the EIA was finalised in March 2019.
+In 2018, it was decided to finally build the missing Saint Louis BTS Station (S4) station (originally named Sueksa Wittaya), the EIA was finalised in March 2019.
 Construction of the station began in August 2019 and by the end of 2019 had reached 25% progress.
 By August 2020, construction had reached 50% but was 30% behind schedule due to COVID related delays.

 The station opened on 8 February 2021.

 Future extension plans

 BTS Group Holdings will tender to operate more BTS and MRT lines in the future through financing from its BTS Rail Mass Transit Growth Infrastructure Fund after it received approval from the Thai Securities and Exchange Commission in March 2013.
 The IPO raised US$2.1 billion, the largest in Thailand's history.

 Sukhumvit Line, north

 A further 9 km, five station extension from Khu Khot station to Wongwaen-Lam Luk Ka station is planned to be constructed by 2029.